Emotional selection (dreaming)

-Emotional selection's descriptions of REM dreams as tests explain why dreams are often bizarre.
-Common dream scenarios that incorporate outwardly bizarre elements, such as teeth falling out, accidental nudity in public, monsters, flying, and other surreal objects, characters, and situations, provide the extreme conditions necessary to test whether mental schemas can cope with trauma and other severities while awake.
+Emotional selection's description of REM dreams as tests explains why dreams are often bizarre.
+Common dream scenarios that incorporate outwardly bizarre elements, such as teeth falling out, accidental nudity in public, monsters, flying, and other surreal objects, characters, and situations, provide the extreme conditions necessary to test whether mental schemas can cope with stress, euphoria, and other such extremes while awake.

-Emotional selection also explains why dreams can be both pleasant and unpleasant.
-As summarized in Emotional Selection: How Your Dreams Evolve Your Mind: